Code-Institute-Submissions/milestone-project-113/README.md

    - This displays a map of the destination's city centre with a markers for up to 20 of the top attractions returned by the place search.
 If the user drags the map, a new search will be conducted based on the new center of the map, and new markers will be displayed on the map.

-9. InfoWindow
+9. Info Window

    - This provides users with the place's name, address, telephone number, rating, website link and place type icon.
-The relevant infowindow is opened when the user clicks on a marker or a results table row.
+The relevant info window is opened when the user clicks on a marker or a results table row.

 10. Place Search Results Table